A Serbian Film: Plot

-Miloš is a semi-retired porn star who lives in Belgrade with his wife, Marija, and their six-year-old son, Petar.
+Miloš, a semi-retired pornographic actor, lives in Belgrade with his wife, Marija, and their six-year-old son, Petar.
 His brother Marko is a corrupt police officer who envies Miloš's life and is sexually attracted to Marija.
-Marija is curious about her husband's feelings towards his past and is concerned about the family's income.
 Lejla, a former co-star, offers Miloš a starring role in an art film directed by Vukmir, an independent pornographer who wishes to cast Miloš for his powerful erection.
-Having already caught Petar watching one of his films and not informed of the details of Vukmir's film, Miloš is hesitant to participate and continue his career, but accepts to secure his family's financial future.
+Not informed of the details of Vukmir's film, Miloš is hesitant to participate and continue his career, but accepts to secure his family's financial future.
 While meeting Vukmir, Miloš passes a bald man and his entourage, regarding them warily.

 The filming begins at an orphanage, where Vukmir feeds Miloš instructions through an earpiece given by Vukmir's one-eyed driver Raša, while a film crew follows him.
 Miloš sees a young girl named Jeca, who is being scolded by her mother for disgracing her deceased war hero husband's memory by becoming a prostitute.
-In a dark room, screens show Jeca eating an ice pop while Miloš is given fellatio by a nurse.
-Then, Miloš is instructed to receive it from the mother, while Jeca watches.
-Miloš refuses but is forced to continue.
-Marko later informs him that Vukmir is a former psychologist who has worked in children's television and state security.
-Vukmir meets a hesitant Miloš afterward to explain his artistic style, showing a film of a woman giving birth to a newborn who is immediately raped by Raša, in what the director terms "newborn porn."
+In a dark room, Miloš is fellated by a nurse while screens show Jeca eating an ice pop.
+In the next scene, Miloš is forced to receive fellatio from the mother while Jeca watches.
+Marko later informs Miloš that Vukmir is a former psychologist who has worked in children's television and state security.
+Vukmir meets a hesitant Miloš afterwards to explain his artistic style, showing a film of a woman giving birth, followed by the newborn being immediately raped by Raša, in what the director terms "newborn porn".
 Miloš storms out and drives away.
 At a road junction, he is approached and seduced by Vukmir's female doctor.

-A bloodied Miloš wakes up in his bed sometime later with no memory of what has happened.
-He returns to the now abandoned set and finds several tapes.
+A bloodied Miloš awakens in his bed three days later with no memory of what has happened.
+He returns to the now-abandoned set and finds several tapes.
 Viewing them, Miloš discovers that he was drugged to induce an aggressive, sexually aroused, and suggestible state.
 At Vukmir's manipulative direction, Miloš beats and rapes Jeca's mother before decapitating her, and later, a catatonic Miloš is sodomized by Vukmir's security.
 He then watches footage of Lejla voicing concern for Miloš, only to be restrained as her teeth are removed.
-A masked man then enters the room and forces his penis down her throat to kill her by suffocation.
-The footage continues as Miloš is led to Jeca's home where an elderly woman praises him for killing her mother and offers Jeca as a "virgin commune."
-Miloš refuses and escapes through a window to an alleyway, where he watches a girl pass by.
-He begins masturbating and is attacked by a group of thugs before they are killed by Raša, who then takes Miloš back to a warehouse with Vukmir.
+A masked man enters the room and forces his penis down her throat, killing her by suffocation.
+The footage continues as Miloš is led to Jeca's home, where her grandmother praises him for killing her mother and offers Jeca as a "virgin commune".
+Miloš refuses and escapes through a window.
+He calls Marko from a payphone and asks him to pick him up.
+However, Raša arrives and drives Miloš back to the warehouse with Vukmir.